bstillman/bgbackup/README.md

 xbcrypt encryption is fully supported for directory backup type.

 Encrypted incremental backups are enabled by decrypting the xtrabackup_checkpoints file.

+### Compression

+bgbackup supports two different compression modes:

+ * qpress for standalone directory backup types.
+Each file is compressed individually.

+ * gzip and pigz (parallel gzip) for tar archive backup types.
+Additional support for other compressors will be added in the future.

 ### Galera